-- 1. This category of violations may include, but is not limited to, marketing and minor trade practice violations that do not directly affect the health, safety, and welfare of the public at large; sales to minors that are not a part of compliance check, that are a first violation and that do not result in substantial bodily injury or death; sales to intoxicated persons that are a first violation and that do not result in substantial bodily injury or death; minor delivery or shipping violations; improper storage of alcohol beverages; sale of non-permitted items; allowing the removal of alcohol beverages from an on-premises licensed premises; allowing an open container on an off-premises licensed premises; minor sanitation control violations; minor conduct of establishment violations; allowing minor gambling activities on the licensed premises; minor refilling violations; minor improper source violations; operating with an expired license; minor tasting violations; and sale to non-members for a club license. - 2.
+- 1. This category of violations may include, but is not limited to, marketing and minor trade practice violations that do not directly affect the health, safety, and welfare of the public at large; sales to minors that are not a part of compliance check, that are a first violation and that do not result in substantial bodily injury or death; sales to intoxicated persons that are a first violation and that do not result in substantial bodily injury or death; sales to intoxicated persons that are a first violation and that do not result in substantial bodily injury or death; minor delivery or shipping violations; improper storage of alcohol beverages; sale of non-permitted items; allowing the removal of alcohol beverages from an on-premises licensed premises; minor sanitation control violations; minor conduct of establishment violations; allowing minor gambling activities on the licensed premises; minor refilling violations; minor improper source violations; operating with an expired license; minor tasting violations; and sale to non-members for a club license. - 2.
 The range of penalties for this category of violation may include license suspension, license suspension held in abeyance, license revocation, a fine per individual violation, and/or a fine in lieu of suspension.
 In lieu of imposing a penalty for this category of violation, a licensing authority may, but is not required to, issue a warning or accept an assurance of voluntary compliance pursuant to regulation 47-601. - 3.
-Any fine assessed for a violation of this category of offenses, including a fine in lieu of suspension, shall not exceed twenty-five thousand dollars (\$25,000.00), per violation.

-D. Level Three Violations.

-- 1. This category of violations may include, but is not limited to; substantial delivery or shipping violations; food requirement violations; substantial refilling violations; substantial improper source violations; exercising the privilege of a license other than that which the licensee holds, or permitting another to exercise the rights of a license they hold; allowing substantial gambling activities on the licensed premises; substantial tasting violations; unlawful financial interests; substantial sanitation control violations; employee age violations; and hours of operation violations. - 2.
+Any fine assessed for a violation of this category of offenses, including a fine in lieu of suspension, shall not exceed twenty-five thousand dollars (\$25,000.00), per violation. - D. Level Three Violations. - 1.
+This category of violations may include, but is not limited to; substantial delivery or shipping violations; food requirement violations; substantial refilling violations; substantial improper source violations; exercising the privilege of a license other than that which the licensee holds, or permitting another to exercise the rights of a license they hold; allowing substantial gambling activities on the licensed premises; substantial tasting violations; unlawful financial interests; substantial sanitation control violations; employee age violations; and hours of operation violations. - 2.
 The range of penalties for this category of violation may include license suspension, license suspension held in abeyance, license revocation, a fine per individual violation, and/or a fine in lieu of suspension.
 In lieu of imposing a penalty for this category of violation, a licensing authority may, but is not required to, accept an assurance of voluntary compliance pursuant to regulation 47-601. - 3.
-Any fine assessed for a violation of this category of offenses, including a fine in lieu of suspension, shall not exceed seventy-five thousand dollars (\$75,000.00), per violation.

-E. Level Four Violations.

-1. This category of violations is the most severe and includes violations that may directly affect the health, safety, and welfare of the public at large; sales to minors that are not a part of compliance check and that are a second or subsequent violation or that result in substantial bodily injury or death; sales to intoxicated persons that are a second or subsequent violation or that result in substantial bodily injury or death; substantial trade practice violations; substantial conduct of establishment violations; and permitting the consumption of marijuana or marijuana products on the licensed premises.
+Any fine assessed for a violation of this category of offenses, including a fine in lieu of suspension, shall not exceed seventy-five thousand dollars (\$75,000.00), per violation. - E. Level Four Violations. - 1.
+This category of violations is the most severe and includes violations that may directly affect the health, safety, and welfare of the public at large; sales to minors that are not a part of compliance check and that are a second or subsequent violation or that result in substantial bodily injury or death; sales to intoxicated persons that are a second or subsequent violation or that result in substantial bodily injury or death; substantial trade practice violations; substantial conduct of establishment violations; and permitting the consumption of marijuana or marijuana products on the licensed premises. - 2.
+The range of penalties for this category of violation may include license suspension, license suspension held in abeyance, license revocation, a fine per individual violation, and/or a fine in lieu of suspension.